samkos/decimate/docs/what_is_decimate.rst

 to check the correctness of jobs and automatically reschedules jobs found faulty.

-Using Decimate on Shaheen II, one can submit, run, monitor or terminate a workflow composed of dependent jobs.
+Using Decimate, one can submit, run, monitor or terminate a workflow composed of dependent jobs.
 If asked, thanks to standardized or customized messages, the user will be informed by mail of the progress of its workflow on the system.

-In case of failure of one part of tne workflow, decimate automatically detects the failure, signals it to the user and launches the misbehaving part after having fixed the job dependency.
+In case of failure of one part of the workflow, decimate automatically detects the failure, signals it to the user and launches the misbehaving part after having fixed the job dependency.
 By default if the same failure happens three